tristin/akka-sdk/samples/java-choreography-saga-quickstart/README.md

 ![Successful Flow](flow-successful.png?raw=true)

-All incoming requests are handled by the `ApplicationController` which is implemented using a Kalix Action.

 1. Upon receiving a request to create a new User, the `ApplicationController` will first reserve the email.
 2. It will then create the User.
-3. The `UserEventsSubscriber` Action is listening to the User's event.
+3. The `UserEventsSubscriber` Consumer is listening to the User's event.
 4. The `UniqueEmailEntity` is confirmed as soon as the subscriber 'sees' that a User has been created.

 ### Failure Scenario